VarunChavda78/Conference_Company/conference-room-booking/README.md

 - Custom color scheme can be modified in the CSS variables

 ### Authentication
-- Currently uses hardcoded credentials for demo purposes
+- JWT-based authentication with secure token storage
+- Backend API integration for persistent data
-- Can be extended to integrate with backend authentication systems
+- Can be extended to integrate with external authentication systems

 ## Future Enhancements

-- Backend integration for persistent data storage
+- Database integration (PostgreSQL, MongoDB)
-- User management system
+- User management system with roles
 - Email notifications for bookings
-- Calendar integration
+- Calendar integration (Google Calendar, Outlook)
 - Recurring booking support
 - Room availability checking
 - Booking approval workflow
+- Real-time updates with WebSocket
+- Mobile app development

 ## Support

 For any issues or questions, please refer to the code comments or create an issue in the project repository.

 ## License

+This project is created for internal company use.
+Please ensure compliance with your organization's policies.

 This project is created for internal company use.
 Please ensure compliance with your organization's policies.